ngsoti/rulezet-core/README.md

 ---

+## API Access

+RULEZET provides a RESTful API to allow seamless integration and automation of key processes such as rule creation, importation, account management, and more.

+You can access the interactive API documentation using the following URL:

+### Example Endpoints:
+- `http://127.0.0.1:7009/api/rule/doc/` – Manage detection rules (create, update, delete, import, etc.)
+- `http://127.0.0.1:7009/api/account/doc/` – Manage user accounts (registration, login, etc.)

+### Why Use the API?

+- Automate rule import/update from GitHub or local sources
+- Create and update rules programmatically
+- Manage user accounts and permissions via scripts or clients
+- Integrate RULEZET into your CI/CD or SOC pipeline

+With this API, developers and analysts can save time, reduce errors, and streamline workflows — all while ensuring full compatibility with RULEZET's internal engine.

+> Tip: Use tools like [cURL](https://curl.se/) to interact with the API and test endpoints easily.

 ## Project Summary

 This internship offers a unique opportunity to contribute to the development of a cutting-edge, open-source platform: a community-driven website designed for sharing, evaluating, and refining security detection rules.
 These rules, which are critical for identifying threats in cybersecurity, currently lack a central place for community validation.
 This project addresses that gap by creating a collaborative space where users can: